 The Before Pictures

 In the first picture, I weighed between 100 to 105 pounds (at my lowest I got down to 98 pounds!).
 My waist was 26 inches and my hips were 30 inches.
 I wasn’t fully vegan yet but I mainly ate a plant-based diet with the occasional fish, eggs, and chicken.

 I would freak out about every piece of food and wouldn't touch a carbohydrate to save my life.
-I was always tired from too low calories and a lack of carbohydrates plus I did not workout.
-Now being naturally thin is perfectly okay!
-However, I was not healthy in that state and was FORCING MYSELF to be smaller so I had to make a change.
+I was always tired from eating too little calories and a lack of carbohydrates.
+Plus I did not workout.

 The Now Picture

 The picture on the right is what I look like today.
 I am 100% full vegan!
 I fluctuate between 130 pounds to 140 pounds (I am 5 feet tall).
 My waist is 30 inches and my hips are 40 inches.